clustergnn/ClusterGNN-Adapter/README.md

 ## Main Results

-Table 1 reports the forecasting performance of <u>six baseline models</u> and their <u>ClusterGNN-enhanced variants</u> across multiple benchmark datasets. **Better results between each baseline pair are highlighted in bold**, while the best overall results for each dataset are marked in red.
+Table 1 reports the forecasting performance of <u>six baseline models</u> and their <u>ClusterGNN-enhanced variants</u> across multiple benchmark datasets. **Better results within each baseline pair are highlighted in bold**, while the best overall results for each dataset are marked in red.

 ![image-20260512212720547](/Figures/main_results.png)

-Especially, **PatchTST** shows the largest performance improvement, achieving an average **MSE reduction of 17.7%.** Figure 3 further illustrates qualitative forecasting results on the Exchange dataset, where the ClusterGNN-enhanced PatchTST produces more stable and accurate long-term predictions.
+In particular, **PatchTST** shows the largest performance improvement, achieving an Average **17.7% MSE reduction**.
+Figure 3 further illustrates qualitative forecasting results on the Exchange dataset, where the PatchTST enhanced with ClusterGNN produces more stable and accurate long-term predictions.